Come and meet us

 Study overview

-Year 1 is made up of two semesters, spread over four nine-week blocks.
-Each block, you will work on a new project that introduces you to the dynamic field of tourism.
+Year 1 consists of four nine-week blocks.
+In each block, you will work on a new project for real clients, introducing you to the dynamic field of tourism.
+This allows you to immediately apply theory in practice.

 - Block 1: Travel Experience Design